-Half Dome is one of the most popular hikes in Yosemite National Park (and the world) and for good reason!
-The views from the top are hard to describe but we’ll just throw out the first adjectives that come to mind so you have an idea: magnificent, mind-blowing, breathtaking, awe-inspiring, majestic… Still feels like we didn’t do it justice but you get the idea!
-If it’s not already, it should be on your must-hike bucketlist.
-If your list is anything like ours it’s never ending and you’re not sure where exactly to start.
-If you are planning an epic hike this summer, there are some things you need to know before you can check it off your list!
+Half Dome is one of the most popular hikes in Yosemite National Park (and the world) – and for good reason!
+The views from the top are hard to describe, but we’ll just throw out the first adjectives that come to mind so you have an idea: magnificent, mind-blowing, breathtaking, awe-inspiring, majestic… Still feels like we didn’t do it justice but you get the idea!
+If it’s not already, hiking Half Dome should be on your hiking bucket list.
+Sometimes a bucket list can feel never-ending, and you may not be sure where to start.
+If you want to hike Half Dome this summer, there are some things you need to know before you can check it off your bucket list!

 Many people hike Half Dome in one day, but it is not recommended without proper training.
-The first thing to consider, is getting a permit for the hike.
+The first thing to consider, is getting a permit for a day hike.
 There are 225 day hiking permits available each day and they are granted by lottery.
 You have a few different trail options if you are conquering this iconic granite beast in a day, but no matter which trail you choose a day hike on Half Dome is going to require a minimum of 14 miles and 4,800 feet of elevation gain.
 Most hikers take from 10-12 hours to hike Half Dome and back!
 Check out Tip #7 below for ideas on which Half Dome trailhead to start at.

-If you plan on summiting Half Dome while on a backpacking trip (which we highly recommend), you will need a Wilderness permit to do so.
+If you plan to summit Half Dome while on a backpacking trip (which we highly recommend), you will need a wilderness permit to do so.
 To apply for a wilderness permit in advance, it’s $5 for the application, $5 per person, and $8 for the Half Dome permit request.
-In addition to the permits that are granted up to 24 weeks in advance, there are also some available at 11am the day before your hike on a first-come,first-served basis.
+In addition to the permits that are granted up to 24 weeks in advance, there are also some available at 11am the day before your hike on a first-come, first-served basis.
 Make sure you include Half Dome on your Wilderness Permit Reservation Form if you are applying in advance!
 The reason we suggest is – shameless plug – not only because we offer an incredible Yosemite Half Dome Backpacking Trip, but, mostly because you’ll get to spend more time enjoying the beauty of Yosemite.
 What’s more, you wont be so gassed at the end of the day because with a backcountry campsite, the mileage and elevation gain will be reduced.

 Visit NPS.gov to learn more about wilderness permits.

-There is really no bad time to summit Half Dome during the cable route season when permits are available!
+When permits are available, that’s the best time to hike Half Dome!
 The cables go up the Friday before Memorial Day and are removed the day after Columbus Day for the winter.
 This can vary someway each year depending on weather conditions.
 Our guided Yosemite Half Dome Backpacking trips run from June to September.
 For the best odds when entering the Half Dome Permit Lottery, apply for a Tuesday, Wednesday, or Thursday.
 Your odds are three times lower on weekends.

 The best tip we can give you is to only hike Half Dome when the cables are up.
 The cable section is difficult enough with the help of the cables, an extra challenge really isn’t necessary or worth it.
 Aside from that here are a few pro tips:

-You have a few different routes you can take to reach Half Dome but the chart below will help you choose one.
-This chart only lists trailheads that can be used for either a multi-day or a single day hike.
+There are more than a few routes you can take to reach Half Dome but the list below will help you choose one.
+This only lists trailheads that can be used for either a multi-day or a single day hike.
 Although the mileage is doable in just one day, we recommend using The Happy Isles trailhead for all Half Dome Day hikes.
 All other options offer 19+ miles in one day.
-Though this can be done it sure isn’t the most pleasant way to spend a day.

 Some mileages aren’t exact and are based on where you end your hike.

 Want the pros to handle all the details and do the worrying for you?
 That’s what we’re here for!
-Join us on one of our guided Yosemite Half Dome Backpacking Trip and let us take care of everything for from the walking that is.
+Join us on our guided Yosemite Half Dome Backpacking Trip and let us take care of everything – except for the walking that is.